Deploy Folding Table of contents

 Examining the Psychological Reasons We Redden After Exercise

 Our bodies are not the only thing affected by exercise-induced blushing; there is also a psychological component.
-Many people associate physical activity with and stress, and this can lead to an increased heart rate and an increased flush of the face.
+Many people associate physical activity with anxiety and stress, and this can lead to an increased heart rate and an increased flush of the face.
 This means that the flush can be triggered by both physical and psychological factors.

 Delving Deeper: How Exercise Causes Us to Turn Red